JimBenna/TTP/README.md

 ```

 2. Paste those command lines in a powershell
-3. Those commands will do thee following tasks
+3. Those commands will do thee following tasks.
-3.1 Create a directory
+* Create a directory
-3.1 Download the ZIP archiive that contains all the scripts
+* Download the ZIP archiive that contains all the scripts
-3.2 Extracts all the files from the archive
+* Extracts all the files from the archive